edwood-grant/sdl3-vapi/README.md

 supports Windows, macOS, Linux, iOS, and Android, and several other platforms.
 SDL3 is written in C.

-### What about SDL2?
+## What about SDL2?

 If you are looking for SDL2, Vala has SDL2 bindings default already via a [package](https://valadoc.org/sdl2/index.htm).

 Suffice to say, here's a warning:

-**DO NOT MIX THE SDL2 AND SDL3 vapis.**
+**DO NOT MIX THE SDL2 AND SDL3 VAPIS.**

 Both SDL2 and SDL3 libraries are NOT compatible and use different structures (the SDL2 vapi is more OOP vala-ified, whereas this vapi is more static function based).
 Furthermore, they use the same SDL namespace.
-So adding the SDL namespace might generate unwanted collision and odd behaviour.
+Mixing these two vapi sets will not work as intendend, and will cause odd unwanted behaviour.

-## How is this vapi written?
+## How are these vapis written?

 This aims to be a 'semi-pure' port of the C headers.
-This means that currently, this API is not 'Vala-friendly'.
-Some basics have been introduced:
+This means that currently, the API is not 'Vala-friendly'.
+Some basics have been introduced though:

 1. All syntax is adapted to Vala style syntax.
 Some macros will change syntax because they become functions adapting it to vala.